State College Spikes: 2013 Year of the Deer

+2013 was the first of 2-year deal with the St. Louis Cardinals.
+This would be the best year in the State College Spikes history to date with a winning season of 48–27 season, including a strong 30–8 home record.
+They won the Pinckney Division, defeating the Jamestown Jammers in a 3-game series to advance to the Championship Series against the Tri-City Valley Cats.
+The Spikes would lose the series, two games to one.

+Among the teams' many accomplishments were David Washington setting the club single-season records for home runs (10) and RBIs (50), Steven Ramos leading the New York-Penn League with a .341 batting average, and the bullpen have the lowest ERA in all of American Baseball Major League and Minor League.

 2014 records will be broken

 2014 proved to be the start of a winning season.
 Most of 2013 players moved up and a new roster entered.
 One new player named Rowan Wick would belt a record 14 home runs out over the fences, breaking David Washington's record of 12 before being moved up to Single A Advanced.
 Jake Stone would wear the #32 and follow David Washington's run of Grand Slams belting one out of the park on July 4, the same day David Washington did.
 Alex Deloan would also join in the home run race hitting, 6 home runs.
 The State College Spikes team would put Auburn Dubbledays down on July 25, by setting a new single game run record with a score of 17–3 with the bottom third scoring 9 runs.
 The team was in the playoff chase again with a 7-game lead over Williamsport Crosscutters as of July 25.